onap/integration/docs/docs_vfwHPA.rst

     "vnf-name": "vfwhpa_stack",  <-- name to be given to the vf module "vnf-type": "VfwHpa..base_vfw..module-0" <-- can be found on the VID - VF Module dialog screen - Model Name

 21. Create vf module (11g of `vFWCL instantiation, testing and debugging <https://wiki.onap.org/display/DW/vFWCL+instantiation%2C+testing%2C+and+debuging>`_).
+Use the cloud region specied in the vnf creation (This will automatically be replaced with the OOF homing solution).
 If everything worked properly, you should see the stack created in your VIM(WR titanium cloud openstack in this case).
+Note that when deleting a VF module, the right cloud region on which the stack was created must be specified.